SparknightLLC/ComfyUI-GraphConstantFolder/README.md

 This targets the common performance bottleneck in large workflows where ComfyUI’s prompt validation recursively traverses *linked upstream nodes* even when a conditional branch will not execute.

+> [!NOTE]
+> In some workflows this can also act as a practical workaround for ComfyUI validation failures involving nested subgraphs and lazy switch nodes, especially with **comfyui-execution-inversion**.
+By folding prompt-time-constant branches before validation, it can avoid backend recursion through inactive paths.
+This is a workflow-dependent workaround, not a guaranteed fix for all subgraph issues.

 ## Works best with

 This extension is designed to be used in tandem with node packs that provide conditional routing: